Amole Canyon RV Site

 Directions

-From State Road 68 in Ranchos de Taos, go south on Highway 518 for 14.2 miles to the junction with National Forest System Road 703.
-Go southeast on FSR 703 approximately 0.4 miles to a gate locked with a coded padlock.
-The code will be provided via email upon reservation.
+From State Road 68 in Ranchos de Taos, go south on Highway 518 for 14.2 miles to the junction with Forest Road 703.
+Turn southeast on FSR 703 and proceed approximately 0.4 mile to a gate locked with a coded padlock.
+The combination code will be provided via email upon reservation.
 Unlock the gate and proceed south into the group shelter parking area.

 Amenities